botesjuan/FireWall-Nmap-Scans/README.md

 ## ACK Scan

 The ACK scan is able to discover firewall rule sets and configuration.
 **Context** Firewall in front of the target.
-Result of scan, result indicate which ports were not blocked by the firewall.
+The result indicate which ports were not blocked by the firewall.

 ```bash
 sudo nmap -sA $TARGET